 We’re always amazed when we meet tourists that visit the Pacific Northwest but decide to skip Victoria.
-It’s only about 100 kilometres (62 miles) from both Vancouver BC and Seattle WA, making it the perfect weekend getaway for both tourists and residents from the mainland.
+It’s only 100 kilometers (62 miles) from both Vancouver BC and Seattle WA, making it the perfect weekend getaway for both tourists and residents that are staying on the mainland.

-Below are 7 things you must do on your next trip to Victoria
+7 things to do on your next trip to Victoria

 1. Spot a Killer Whale on a Whale Watching Tour

 Our whale watching tour with Prince of Whales departed from the inner harbour in downtown Victoria (pictured above).
-Prince of Whales has a number of boats to choose from.
-We went with the large 2-story Ocean Magic cruiser because we liked the idea of being able to walk around and take pictures from the upper deck.
+Prince of Whales has a few boats to choose from.
+We went on the large 2-story Ocean Magic cruiser because we liked the idea of being able to walk around and take pictures from the upper deck.

 We couldn’t have scripted a better whale watching experience.
 The water was calm, the sun was shining and we got to witness a super pod!

 2. Take a Horse Carriage Ride through Historical Victoria

 A different way to discover the historical city by horse drawn carriage.
 The relaxing, romantic and informative tours allow visitors to see the city’s attractions in style, while traveling through old residential neighbourhoods, scenic waterfront roads and the second oldest Chinatown in the North.

 If you’re in the mood to turn up the romance, most operators allow you to crack open a bottle of champagne or wine while you tour the city by night.

 The horse drawn carriages will pick you up from your hotel or restaurant.
 You can also organize your trip directly from the horse carriage operators, located beside the BC Parliament Buildings.
 Tours range from 30 minutes to an 1.5 hours.